jim-chvz/Profile/README.md

 - 🌐 Building robust **web applications** with modern frameworks
 - 📱 Creating responsive and interactive user interfaces
 - 🔧 Optimizing performance for web and mobile platforms
+- 💼 Actively seeking new opportunities in software development

 ## 💼 Professional Experience

-### H5 Game Developer | BY Technology Inc. (2023 - Present)
+### H5 Game Developer | BY Technology Inc. (2023 - 2024)
-- Developing HTML5 games using **Cocos Creator** and **Cocos2d-x**
+- Developed HTML5 games using **Cocos Creator** and **Cocos2d-x**
-- Creating engaging game features, UI interactions, and animations
+- Created engaging game features, UI interactions, and animations
-- Collaborating with designers and developers to implement game logic
+- Collaborated with designers and developers to implement game logic
-- Optimizing performance for web and mobile platforms
+- Optimized performance for web and mobile platforms

 ### Web Developer Intern | Easycom Japan Philippines Inc. (2022 - 2023)
 - Built APIs using **Node.js** and **Express.js**